• Skip to main content

 Distinctive features of integrated accounts are as follows:

-• Accounts Head: The accounts heads should be classified in subsidiary ledgers like:
+We can classify the accounts heads in subsidiary ledgers like:

 • Sales Ledger